-We generate revenue through the sale of our products to equipment providers and network operators for the CATV, FTTH and internet data center markets.
+We generate revenue through the sale of our products to equipment providers and network operators for the internet data center, CATV,FTTH and Telecom markets.
 We derive a significant portion of our revenue from our top ten customers, and we anticipate that we will continue to do so for the foreseeable future.
-We also anticipate that our revenue derived from the internet data center market will continue to increase as a percentage of our revenue as we further penetrate and extend our products into this market.
-The following charts provide the revenue contribution from each of the markets we served for the three months ended March 31, 2015 and 2014:
+The following charts provide the revenue contribution from each of the markets we served for the three and six months ended June 30, 2016 and 2015 (in thousands):